melezhik/sparrow/README.md

 Create a sparrow project.

-Sparrow project is a container for swat test suites and tested web services.
+Sparrow project is a container for outthentic test suites and tested web services or applications.

-Sparrow project is entry point where one run swat tests against different applications.
+Sparrow project is entry point where one run outthentic tests against different web services or applications.

 Example command: